 Coffee is known to have a warm, stimulating effect in the body.
 It may promote energy, stimulate digestion, and raise blood pressure.
 These characteristics may benefit some doshic constitutions, but should be consumed in moderation by others.

 (Not sure of your dosha type?
-Take the Chopra Center’s online quiz.)
+Take our quiz and discover your dosha.)

 Vata: Individuals with strong Vata constitutions have quick thoughts, and tend to be colder (in terms of body temperature) individuals with airy, gas-producing digestion.
 It’s best for Vata types to not consume coffee .
 Coffee may deplete Vatas; ginger tea is an option to help “heat” the digestive fire and stimulate the gut.
 Drinking coffee may lead to poor focus or difficulty sleeping at night.